kramerpuc/raspberrypissetupprocess/README.md

 Dockge operates on port 5001.

 The last step on the Raspberry Pi is to use "docker compose up -d" for docker to download the DockGe container and start it up.
-After giving Docker sometime to start it up, we can visit https:// IPADDRESS :5001/ and start configuring docker
+After giving Docker sometime to start it up, we can visit https:// IPADDRESS :5001/ and sign in.

+DockGe is still a bit confusing to me.  to my understanding, you make a docker compose file, put it in the compose category, and then deploy.
+It is really simple to get running, and really simple to edit after you understand docker a bit.

+**Step 5.
+Pihole**

+Pihole is a DNS FTL that blocks ads at a network level.
+We can use it in conjunction with a local DNS to keep everything local, and in my set up, I run 2 computers with Pihole and PowerDNS for redundancy.
+One downside of Pihole is that when the computer running it goes down, the network goes down, so redundancy is necessary.